zobees/docker-steamcmd/README.md

 #### Validation

 By default steamcmd is instructed to validate on installation, which does incur a delay when starting a container.
 Set `STEAMCMD_NO_VALIDATE` to disable validation, though it's not generally advisable.

+#### Skipping update

+If you're absolutely sure you want to skip running steamcmd after initial installation, you can set `STEAMCMD_SKIP_UPDATE` to do so.
+Note that you will need to run without this flag at least once in order to download the app in the first place.

 #### Other options